-Medacs Healthcare understands the demands of agency nursing today and feels passionately about supporting and developing our nurses to deliver the best person-centred care possible at a time and location to suit them.
+At Medacs Healthcare, we understand the demands of agency nursing today.
+We feel passionate about supporting and developing our nurses to deliver the best person-centred care possible at a time and location to suit them.

 Adopting the right approach

-We understand that meeting new team members can be daunting but as a professional, your skills and experiences will give you the confidence to forge relationships quickly and appropriately, not only with colleagues and other members of the multi-disciplinary teams but with the patients in your care.
+Life as an agency nurse gives you the opportunity to work alongside new team members on a regular basis.
+As a professional, your skills and experiences will give you the confidence to quickly forge appropriate relationships with your patients, colleagues and other members of multi-disciplinary teams.

 Getting the work-life balance right

-Deciding when and where to work and how often is one of the most rewarding features of becoming an agency nurse, giving you the ability to balance both your personal and professional life.
-Remember as an agency nurse you are also entitled to paid holidays and access to a work-based pension scheme so there has never been a better time to consider agency nursing as a career of choice.
+Remember, as an agency nurse you are also entitled to paid holidays and access to a work-based pension scheme.
+There has never been a better time to consider agency nursing as a career.

 Find out more